Drinking rainwater from banana leaf, Nigeria. (c) I. Uwanaka/UNEP peopleandplanet.net

 In recent years, domestic and intra-regional tourism in the South has grown rapidly, especially in emerging economies such as China, Thailand, India, Korea, China and Mexico.

-• Tourists originating in Asia and the Pacific increased from 114.8 million in 2000 to an estimated 166.5 million in 2006, a total of 19.3 per cent of the world total and with an average growth of 6.4 per cent between 2000 and 2006.
+• Tourists originating in Asia and the Pacific increased from 81.8 million in 1995 to 131.2 million in 2002, a total of 18.7% of the world total, and increase of 7.9% since 2001 (WTO).

 • In 1995, 108 million people worked in tourism in China and South Asia, compared to only 42 million in the North (North America, Australasia, Japan and the European Community).